Yorzaren/authentication-system-leak-detection/README.md

 You can get it here from <https://www.apachefriends.org/>

-Find where the file is downloaded in command line then `chmod +x [filename]` to make it executable.
+Find where the file is downloaded in command-line then `chmod +x [filename]` to make it executable.

 Then you can run it by typing: `./[filename]` to install it.